 For its practitioners, yoga is both a physical and spiritual experience and it is based on ancient Hindu philosophies.
-It’s core purpose is to help people calm their minds, find a higher plain of enlightenment, improve their bodies, and ease pain.
+Its core purpose is to help people calm their minds, find a higher plane of enlightenment, improve their bodies, and ease pain.
 There are many styles and philosophies to choose from depending on your experience, preferences, and goals.
 Like any exercise program, if you’re new to yoga, do your homework and ask questions before diving in (so to speak).
-No matter your choice, yoga provides a myriad of health and wellness benefits for women and men: increased flexibility, strengthened muscles, improved cardiovascular and respiratory functions, relief from joint pain, anxiety and depression, and better sleep.
-The American Osteopathic Association agrees that yoga can lessen chronic pain and help mitigate headaches, lower back pain, carpel tunnel syndrome and arthritis.
+No matter your choice, yoga provides a myriad of health and wellness benefits for women and men: increased flexibility, strengthened muscles, improved cardiovascular and respiratory functions, relief from joint pain, anxiety, depression, and better sleep.
+The American Osteopathic Association agrees that yoga can lessen chronic pain and help mitigate headaches, lower back pain, carpal tunnel syndrome and arthritis.
 They also agree that yoga helps manage the devastating effects of stress.

 If you’re a medicinal cannabis user, yoga’s health benefits may sound very familiar, and because yoga is a holistic form of therapy, cannabis consumption prior to a session can enhance the overall yoga experience and practice.
 Certain cannabis strains on their own provide heightened body awareness and sensitivity.
 Both cannabis use and yoga affect the parasympathetic nervous system.
 This is responsible for bodily functions when we are at rest in that it stimulates digestion, activates various metabolic processes and helps us to relax.